nostradomus/ATtinyISPprogrammerShield/README.md

 ## Contributors

 If you are having any good suggestions, just drop me a line [:email:](http://nostradomus.ddns.net/contactform.html).
-If feasible, I'll be happy to implement proposed improvements.
+If feasible, I'll be happy to implement any proposed improvements.
 And if you are having lots of time, I'll be happy to share the work with you ;-).

 ## :globe_with_meridians: License